Skillet Lasagna

 Notes

-Please don’t worry or stress about the assembly process.
+• Please don’t worry or stress about the assembly process.
 Just remember to start and finish with meat sauce and top with cheese.
-If one layer has more sauce than others it will be fine, I promise!
+If one layer has more sauce than the others, it will be fine, I promise!

 Want To Save This Recipe?